 Although Tchaikovsky had his first compositions published while he was studying at the conservatory, like many musicians, he needed to supplement his income.
 He went to Moscow and taught music theory at the brand-new Moscow Conservatory.
 However, teaching was most definitely not his passion.
 A shy young man, Tchaikovsky found sharing music taxing in other ways, too.
 His reserved nature also meant that, unlike other composers of his time, Tchaikovsky did not concertize or perform on the piano in public.

 A great friend and protector of Tchaikovsky was the wealthy widow Nadezhda Von Meck.
 She sent money to support his compositions–but under one condition only–they could never meet in person!
 Nadezhda empowered Tchaikovsky to become the first Russian to compose for a living, supporting him as his successes grew.

 Tchaikovsky achieved a great deal of fame by the 1880’s.
 He traveled widely, conducting his works in Europe.
-Tchaikovsky even went on a tour of North America and toured cities in the United States.
+He even went on a tour of North America and toured cities in the United States.
 In Europe and the United States, his music was seen as a bridge between Russian folk music and the Western European traditions of symphonic music.